Foreword

 Return structure

-How does SQLC manage the return type to return the selected data?
+How does sqlc manage the return type to return the selected data?
 It’s pretty straightforward.

-, it will directly use the type gerenated before to define the data model.
+If the SELECT includes all table columns, like a SELECT *, it will directly use the type generated before to define the data model.

 |